infominer33/infominer33.github.io/_posts/2020-11-12-making-a-comeback.md

 Now we have a newsletter, and are seeking patrons, it seemed appropriate to work on developing [decentralized-id.com](https://decentralized-id.com/posts/), cleaning up some of its hastily thrown together parts, and adding a bunch of content to better represent the decentralized identity space.

-That said, I've not given up on [Bitcoin](https://bitcoinfo.xyz), or [Crypto](https://sourcecrypto.pub).
+That said, I've not given up on [Bitcoin](https://bitcoinfo.xyz), or [Crypto](https://sourcecrypto.github.io).
 On the contrary, I'm sure this work is only expanding my future capacity to continue working to fulfil the original vision of those resources.

-## Web-Work.Tools
+## web-work-tools.github.io

-With the information and skills i've gathered over the past year, [web-work.tools](https://web-work.tools) was starting to look pretty out of date, relative to the growth of my understanding.
+With the information and skills i've gathered over the past year, [web-work-tools.github.io](https://web-work-tools.github.io) was starting to look pretty out of date, relative to the growth of my understanding.

-I updated [GitHub Pages Starter Pack \ Extended Resources](https://web-work.tools/jamstack/github-pages-starter-pack/) quite a lot to reflect those learnings, and separate the wheat from the chaff of the links I gathered when I was first figuring out how to use GitHub pages.
+I updated [GitHub Pages Starter Pack \ Extended Resources](https://web-work-tools.github.io/jamstack/github-pages-starter-pack/) quite a lot to reflect those learnings, and separate the wheat from the chaff of the links I gathered when I was first figuring out how to use GitHub pages.

 ## Thanks for stopping by!